 Bureaucracy filled the middlest part of the day; slugging through emails, phone calls, paperwork and signatures as I made my way towards quittin’ time.
 It’s Friday, and I had the prize of plans to meet up with the gals for dinner and drinks and a unique outing.
 We all work out together three times a week, boot-camp high intensity workouts with our trainer.
 He pushes us, just hard enough, but not beyond what he knows we are capable of; he knows we will give it our all, that we want what we come for and in turn, he works hard to create workouts that are fun, challenging and just crazy enought to keep our eyes off the clock.
 He’s a boxer, a fighter, and tonight was his big fight.
 Much as I wanted to, it was impossible to turn down his request to come out and support him; I cannot wrap my head around, nor reconcile, the paradox of this so called sport.
 Focus, fitness, discipline, conditioning.
 Violent.

 I sat there trying to absorb it all, realizing that I just can’t.
 I sat there wishing that our world did not tolerate such violence.
-Last night my son asked me, “why do they have to have wars for indepencence?”
-When I shook my head, indicating that I agreed with his question, but had no real good answer for him, his ‘answer-question’ reply to me was to ask “whycan’t they just play a card game to settle it?”
+Last night my son asked me, “why do they have to have wars for independence?”
+When I shook my head, indicating that I agreed with his question, but had no real good answer for him, his response was another question: ask “why can’t they just play a card game to settle it?”
 God, I love that boy, and all I could think was how glad I was that he was home where he should be.

 Sweet dreams all.